-The National Insurance Crime Bureau (NICB) also provides access to a database to determine if a VIN label is:

-- off of a stolen vehicle. - from a vehicle that has been declared a total loss.
+The National Insurance Crime Bureau, or NIBC, also provides access to a database to determine if a VIN label is off of a stolen vehicle or from a vehicle that has been declared a total loss.
+The NIBC database can be found on their web site at nicb.org.

-The websites for both of these organizations are:

-- www.nmvtis.gov - www.nicb.org

-Part Ordering
+Verify The Proper Part

-Saturn Aura

-Recycled parts should be visually inspected to verify proper match.

-When ordering recycled parts for a repair, parts:

-- should match the model and model year, depending on the part. - may require matching a specific build date.
-In some instances, there may be changes in vehicle design.
+When ordering recycled parts for a repair, parts should match the model and model year, depending on the part.
+In some instances, the part may require matching a specific build date since there may be changes in vehicle design in the middle of a year.